 A Solana cluster is a set of validators working together to serve client transactions and maintain the integrity of the ledger.
 Many clusters may coexist.
 When two clusters share a common genesis block, they attempt to converge.
 Otherwise, they simply ignore the existence of the other.
 Transactions sent to the wrong one are quietly rejected.
 In this section, we'll discuss how a cluster is created, how nodes join the cluster, how they share the ledger, how they ensure the ledger is replicated, and how they cope with buggy and malicious nodes.

 A validator receives all entries from the leader and submits votes confirming those entries are valid.
-After voting, the validator is expected to store those entries until archiver nodes submit proofs that they have stored copies of it.
+After voting, the validator is expected to store those entries.
 Once the validator observes a sufficient number of copies exist, it deletes its copy.

 Clients send transactions to any validator's Transaction Processing Unit (TPU) port.
 If the node is in the validator role, it forwards the transaction to the designated leader.
 If in the leader role, the node bundles incoming transactions, timestamps them creating an entry, and pushes them onto the cluster's data plane.
-Once on the data plane, the transactions are validated by validator nodes and replicated by archiver nodes, effectively appending them to the ledger.
+Once on the data plane, the transactions are validated by validator nodes, effectively appending them to the ledger.

 A Solana cluster is capable of subsecond confirmation for up to 150 nodes with plans to scale up to hundreds of thousands of nodes.
 Once fully implemented, confirmation times are expected to increase only with the logarithm of the number of validators, where the logarithm's base is very high.
 If the base is one thousand, for example, it means that for the first thousand nodes, confirmation will be the duration of three network hops plus the time it takes the slowest validator of a supermajority to vote.
 For the next million nodes, confirmation increases by only one network hop.